 Welcome to Power of Love

 The AIDS epidemic is the single biggest crisis in human history.
-It has killed over 25 million people since 1981 and another 35-40 million people are expected to die in the next 20 years.
-Globally 18 million children have been orphaned due to AIDS; 85% of these children live in sub-Saharan Africa.
-The impact of this epidemic is greatest on women as they are the primary caregivers and on children as they may be orphaned.
+It has killed over 35 million people since 1981 and another 35-40 million people are expected to die in the next 20 years.
+Globally, 20 million children have been orphaned due to AIDS with 75% of these children living in sub-Saharan Africa.
+The impact of HIV and AIDS is greatest on women as they are the primary caregivers, and on children as they may be orphaned.

 What we do

 We strongly believe that the long term solution to the HIV and AIDS crisis lies within the community itself.
-There are untapped resources that have always existed within the community, for example the African culture of women taking care of extended family members.
-POL empowers women (many of whom are grandmothers caring for several orphaned grandchildren) by providing them with tools to take better care of their families.
-We help women break the cycle of poverty and ill-health via the following multi-pronged approach:
+For example, the culture of women taking care of extended family is an untapped resource that has always existed within the African community.
+The African women need our support as many are grandmothers caring for several orphaned grandchildren.
+Power of Love programs empower women caregivers by teaching them how to break the cycle of poverty and ill-health via the following multi-pronged approach: